 Not all cancer drugs cause problems with sleep.
 Check with your doctor if any of the drugs prescribed for you are expected to interfere with your sleep patterns.

-Some anti-emetic drugs may cause drowsiness during the day, which in turn affects your sleep at night.
-Some chemotherapy drugs may also lead to fatigue during the day, which may result in more hours of sleep during the day and less at night.
+Certain anti-emetic drugs may cause drowsiness during the day, which in turn affects your sleep at night.
+Certain chemotherapy drugs may also lead to fatigue, which may result in more hours of sleep during the day and less at night.
 Medication containing steroids may keep you energised and sleepless past your bedtime.

-Non-cancer related drugs like anti-depressants, beta blockers for high blood pressure, allergy medication, medication for asthma etc could also cause sleep problems.
+Drugs unrelated to cancer, like anti-depressants, beta blockers for high blood pressure, allergy medication, medication for asthma etc can also cause sleep problems.

 Other causes of insomnia